 Annual Wellness Exams

-- Before your appointment with the vet, get your cat to associate his carrier as a safe place.
-For example, leave his carrier out in the open, feed him only when he’s inside, or incorporate playtime around it.
+- Before your appointment with the vet, get your cat to associate their carrier as a safe place.
+For example, leave their carrier out in the open, feed them only when they’re inside, or incorporate playtime around it.

 - Many cats respond to Feliway, a synthetic cat pheromone used to minimize stress.
 Spray inside the carrier before your trip to the vet.

-- Try to time your vet visits for after your cat eliminates into his litter box.
+- Try to time your vet visits for after your cat eliminates into their litter box.
 This will help avoid messes during the car ride.

 - Use a towel to cover your cat’s carrier to minimize stressful stimuli.